hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ### 11. Create a wireguard interface to use the established GnosisVPN connection [Linux]

-Create a file called `gnovpnbeta.conf` inside `/etc/wireguard/` with the following content:
+Create a file called `gnosisvpnpoc.conf` inside `/etc/wireguard/` with the following content:

 ```conf
 [Interface]